 By default, ArcGIS Server is configured to use users and roles managed in the built-in store.
 If you have not made any changes to the out-of-the-box security configuration, you can skip this section.
 If you've been using some other way to store your users and roles and you want to change the configuration to use the built-in store, follow the steps below.

 - Open Manager and log in as the primary site administrator.
 You must use the primary site administrator account.
-If you need help with this step, see Logging in to Manager.
+If you need help with this step, see Log in to Manager.

 - Click Security > Settings.